Financial Support and Grants

 |Subsidy for Specialists

-The Spouse Employment Assistance Grant has been established to provide spouses/partners of resident doctors in rural and remote South Australia with the opportunity to undertake training or professional development for the purpose of gaining employment in their communities.
-This grant supports the broad retention strategies of the Rural Doctors Workforce Agency (RDWA) and recognises the professional development needs of medical spouses/partners.
+The Resident Rural GP Partner/Spouse Grant has been established to provide spouses/partners of resident doctors in rural and remote South Australia with the opportunity to undertake training or professional development for the purpose of gaining employment in their communities.
+This grant supports the broad retention strategies of the RDWA and recognises the professional development needs of medical spouses/partners.

 Relocation Support Subsidy

-The relocation support subsidy is a reimbursement of relocation costs for General Practitioners who take up practice in rural and remote communities in South Australia.
+The relocation support subsidy is a reimbursement of relocation costs for health professionals who take up practice in rural and remote communities in South Australia.
 The support subsidy is provided to assist with the cost of moving home and contents.

 Rural Female GP Pre-School Childcare Subsidy